 Today’s employees have more options and knowledge, which gives them more power against employers.

-Grant interviews David Solomon from Goldman Sachs, who candidly admits Goldman is hiring outside of Ivy League because those people tend to stay longer in the company.
+Grant interviews David Solomon from Goldman Sachs, who candidly admits that Goldman is hiring outside of the Ivy League because those people tend to stay longer in the company.

-To me, the difference was all in entitlement.
+To me, the difference was all about entitlement.

-Ivy League graduates thought they were entitled to Goldman and to any other top employers or opportunity.
+Ivy League graduates thought they were entitled to Goldman Sachs and to any other top employer or opportunity.

 Graduates from average colleges instead felt like they had made it in Goldman and were grateful for the opportunity (and unexpected financial windfall).

 Emotional Intelligence is The Future

 Artificial intelligence and robots will soon revolutionize the way we work and interact.

-Many will become jobless in occupations such as constructions, manual work, driving and, later on, technical skills such as coding as well.
+Many will become jobless in occupations such as construction, manual work, driving, and, later on, technical skills such as coding as well.

-So the best bet for future employment is increasing your emotional intelligence.
+So the best bet for future employment is to increase your emotional intelligence.